Best Medicare Advantage Plans in Colorado (2026)

 PPO PROS AND CONS

-PPO Medicare Advantage plans cost more through higher premiums and out-of-pocket maximums, but you get complete provider flexibility in return.
+PPO Medicare Advantage plans come with higher premiums and out-of-pocket maximums, but offer complete provider flexibility.
 You can visit any Medicare-approved doctor without referrals and access both in-network and out-of-network care, though out-of-network services cost more.
-These plans work well for frequent travelers, people with established doctor relationships, or anyone wanting direct specialist access.
+These plans work well for frequent travelers, people with established doctor relationships or anyone who wants direct specialist access.

 How to Find the Best Colorado Medicare Advantage Plans